 The 5 Basic Pieces of Cookware (That Almost Everyone Needs)

 Dutch Oven.
-Your Dutch oven is for braises, big pots of soup, chili, spaghetti sauce...you will use it copiously in the colder months, both on the stovetop and in the oven.
-It can double as a stock pot if you don't have one, so is an extremely versatile and usable piece of cookware.
-(Conversely, a stock pot can NOT be used as a Dutch oven, which makes the Dutch oven our choice.)
+A Dutch oven is for braises, big pots of soup, chili, spaghetti sauce, stew...you will use it frequently in cold months, both on the stovetop and in the oven.
+It can double as a stock pot if you don't have one, so is an extremely versatile piece of cookware.
+(Conversely, a stock pot can NOT be used as a Dutch oven, which makes the Dutch oven our choice if you can only have one.)

 The best Dutch ovens are enameled cast iron, for reasons we explain in this article.
-You will often get a Dutch oven in a set of clad stainless or nonstick cookware, and while great for many things, you cannot beat enameled cast iron for long oven braises.
+You will often get a Dutch oven (or small stockpot) in a set of clad stainless or nonstick cookware, and while great for many things, you cannot beat enameled cast iron for long oven braises.

 Roasting Pan.
 A roasting pan--or other large, deep baking pan--is an essential tool for everyone who isn't a vegetarian.
-You need a pan to roast large cuts of meat, not to mention that Thanksgiving turkey.
-You will also use this pan for casseroles, lasagna, and perhaps other baking tasks.
+You need a pan to roast large cuts of meat, not to mention the Thanksgiving turkey.
+You will also use this pan for casseroles, lasagna, and perhaps baking cakes and bars.

-We like clad stainless for its durability and versatility, but since this is an oven pan, its heating properties aren't as crucial as they are for stovetop cookware, get what you like.
+We like clad stainless for its durability and versatility, but since this is an oven pan, its heating properties aren't as crucial as they are for stovetop cookware, so get what you like (you don't need a top-of-the-line roasting pan).

 Note that while skillets and sauce pans are always found in sets, and quite often Dutch ovens, you will never find a set that contains a roasting pan or baking sheets.
-Thus, even if you want to buy a set to save money, you will almost never be able to get everything you need in a set.
+So you will almost never get everything you need in a set.
 So plan your budget accordingly.
 (More on sets vs. open stock below.)

 A Few Specialty Pieces (That You Might Need)